hucik14/rational-linkages/docs/source/tutorials/symbolic_backend.rst

 symbolic counterpart.

-If you have a numerical value that is close to a rational number, use sympy's :func:`.nsimplify` to convert it to an exact rational.
+If you have a numerical value that is close to a rational number, use sympy's :func:`sympy.nsimplify` to convert it to an exact rational.
-Otherwise, use sympy's :func:`.Rational` to construct rational.
+Otherwise, use sympy's :func:`sympy.Rational` to construct rational.

 Example - DualQuaternionSymbolic